claudiosale/from-zero-to-soc/README.md

 # from-zero-to-soc
-Repository documenting my journey into the Cybersecurity field, with the goal of becoming a SOC Analyst.
+Repository documenting my journey into the Cybersecurity field, aiming to become a SOC Analyst.